 Who has had the biggest impact on you spiritually?

 First and foremost, the men of God in the Bible.
 Brian Brodersen, Charles Spurgeon, and Norman Geisler have also had an enormous influence of my life.
 Brian was the pastor at Calvary Chapel of Vista for the first eight years I went there.
 I grew up so to speak in my Christian faith under his teaching.
 I am eternally grateful for his clear expository, verse-by-verse, teaching through the Bible.
-He's one of the pastors who fields questions on the radio program "Pastor's Perspective" and an assistant pastor to Chuck Smith at Calvary Chapel in Costa Mesa, California.
-Norman Geisler is of course the author of more than sixty different books.
+He's one of the pastors who fields questions on the radio program "Pastor's Perspective" and the new pastor of Calvary Chapel in Costa Mesa, California, since Chuck Smith went home.
+Norman Geisler is of course the author/coauthor of more than eighty books.
 He's been a huge influence on me as well.

 Speaking of books, who are some of your favorite Christian authors?

-I like to read books on Christian theology, commentaries on the Bible, sermons, not your typical popular reading.
-Some of my favorite authors are Norman Geisler, John Walvoord, Charles Spurgeon, G. Campbell Morgan, Harry Ironside, Charles Colson, Timothy Keller, Ron Rhodes, Lee Strobel, Warren Wiersbe, Ray Stedman, Chuck Smith, William Lane Craig, Rodney Stark, and many others.
+I like to read books on Christian theology, commentaries on the Bible, classic sermons.
+Some of my favorite authors are Norman Geisler (who I just mentioned), Charles Spurgeon, John Walvoord, G. Campbell Morgan, Harry Ironside, Charles Colson, Timothy Keller, John Lennox, Ron Rhodes, Warren Wiersbe, Chuck Smith, William Lane Craig, and many others.
 I love to read.

 If you could recommend just one or two resources for someone who wants to learn how to better defend their faith, what would you recommend?